-Have you ever asked anyone for their opinion about when or how to best follow up after sending a job application or an interview?
+Have you ever asked anyone for their opinion about when or how to best follow up during job search – such as after sending a job application or an interview?
 What I bet you’ve found is that you get lots of different advice on when and how to follow up.

 And you know what- all of the advice you get is right but it’s all wrong too!